aditya-3301/Budget_aggregator_mcp/README.md

 4. Ensure your Google Service Account has the following scopes:
    - `https://www.googleapis.com/auth/spreadsheets`

-5. Grant editor access to the service account: Share your source and master Google Sheets with `budget-aggregator-agent@aggregator-agent.iam.gserviceaccount.com` as an editor to allow modification.
+5. Grant editor access to the service account which you are using: Share your source and master Google Sheets with it [Here for example it is`budget-aggregator-agent@aggregator-agent.iam.gserviceaccount.com`] as an editor to allow modification.

 ## Running the Aggregation Script